shutaozhenzhen/thetimelineproj/documentation/howto-dialogs.rst

 Sizers and controls
 -------------------
-We try to break the cretion of the gui into small functions.
+We try to break the creation of the gui into small functions.
 Normally a sizer is passed to a function.
 The idea is that the function shall create som objects and place them in the sizer::